ElrieM/CI_MS1_MBM/README.md

 The following tools were used to validate every page of porject to ensure there were no syntax errors in the project:

 * HTML - W3C Markup Validator.
 Report can be found [here](docs/readme/html-validation.pdf)
 * CSS - W3C CSS Validator.
-All errors / warnings relate to Bootstrap.
-Report can be found [here](docs/readme/css-validation.pdf)
+All errors / warnings relate to Bootstrap and Font Awesome, no errors or warnings from CSS style file.
+Report can be found [here](docs/readme/css-validation.png)
 * Accessibility - WAVE Web Accessibility Evaluation Tool.
 Report can be found [here](docs/readme/wave-validation.pdf)
 * Performance - Chrome Lighthouse.
 Report can be found [here](docs/readme/lighthouse-validation.pdf)